fgauna12/fgauna12.github.io/_posts/2020-03-03-adding-unit-tests-to-legacy-code.md

 And.. the result would be a **huge** pull request.
 Large batches and a lot of WIP are [productivity killers](https://gaunacode.com/wip-the-silent-killer).

 So, I wrote some characterization tests.
 I iterated quickly through a unit test runner.
-In the end, they happened to look like integration tests but of coming up with them was different.
+In the end, they happened to look like integration tests but of creating them was different.

 First, attempt to invoke the module.